kfsone/imguiwrap/README.md

 # Docker build

-There is a `Dockerfile` and `docker-build.sh` provided which I use to text the Linux build.
+There is a `Dockerfile` and `docker-build.sh` provided which I use to test the Linux build.

     > docker pull kfsone/imguibuild